Rough differential equations for volatility: A rough path for rough volatility

 \section{A rough path for rough volatility}

-From now on, we assume~$X$ to be a $1$-dimensional adapted process; one of the main (but not the only) examples considered will be fractional Brownian motion with Hurst parameter $H \ll 1/2$.
-We reserve $0$ to denote the coordinate of~$X$, and continue to use $1,\ldots,d$ for the coordinates of the Brownian motion.
-We let $0^n$ denote the string of~$n$ zeros.
+From now on, we assume~$X$ to be a one-dimensional adapted process; one of the main (but not the only) examples is that of a fractional Brownian motion with Hurst parameter $H \in(0,\half)$.
+We reserve $0$ to denote the coordinate of~$X$ and continue to use $1,\ldots,d$ for the coordinates of the Brownian motion.
+Recall that $\overline \bfX$ then represents a rough path above the process $(X, W)$ and we let~$0^n$ denote the string of~$n$ zeros.
 There is a unique way of lifting~$X$ to a geometric rough path, by taking powers:

 \autoref{def:adapted} then becomes a simple condition on the moments of the increments of~$X$.
-The terms $\barX^w$ with $w \in \mathscr B$ in~\eqref{eq:B} constitute the partial rough path of \cite{FT22}, and \autoref{thm:itoLift} implies that~$\barX$ is its unique extension to a geometric rough path.
+The terms $\barX^w$ with $w \in \mathfrak{B}$ in~\eqref{eq:B} constitute the partial rough path of~\cite{FT22}, and \autoref{thm:itoLift} implies that~$\barX$ is its unique extension to a geometric rough path.
 In this case, an alternative description of the remaining terms of~$\barX$ is available.
 If the paths were deterministic and smooth, we could write

-As written, however, this does not, strictly speaking, make sense since $X^n_{ut}$ is not $\mathcal{F}_u$-measurable, which is needed to take the It\^o integral.
-We can however apply the binomial theorem to $X^n_{ut} = (X_t - X_u)^n$ in order to take out $X_t$, which is not $\mathcal{F}_u$-measurable but constant in $u$, out of the integral (see~\cite[p.801]{BFGJS20} for a similar idea used in a rather different context).
+As written, however, this requires special care since $X^n_{ut}$ is not $\mathcal{F}_u$-measurable, which is needed to consider the It\^o integral.
+We can however apply the binomial theorem to $X^n_{ut} = (X_t - X_u)^n$ to take~$X_t$, which is not $\mathcal{F}_u$-measurable but constant in $u$, out of the integral (see~\cite[p.801]{BFGJS20} for a similar idea used in a rather different context).
 The next proposition shows that this yields the same construction as \autoref{def:itoLift}, providing a closed-form expression for the recursion~\eqref{eq:recursion} for this type of~$\bfX$.
-Note that the original definition of~$\barX$ is still convenient for assessing its regularity, which is less clear using this representation; moreover, it applies to much more general choices of~$\bfX$. \begin{prop} It holds that
+Note that the original definition of~$\barX$ is still convenient for assessing its regularity, which is less clear using this representation; moreover, it applies to much more general choices of~$\bfX$. \begin{proposition} It holds that